 5.2 Definition of Total Radiated Sensitivity (TRS)

+Receiver sensitivity measurements shall be performed using data throughput as the measurement metric.
+The DUT’s receiver sensitivity corresponds to the minimum downlink signal power required to provide a data throughput rate greater than or equal to 95% of the maximum throughput of the reference measurement channel (RMC).

 This definition will be used to calculate the Total Radiated Sensitivity (TRS) value of NR FR1 DUT.

 The TRS is defined as: